 Cautions and interactions

-Selective serotonin reuptake inhibitors (SSRIs) are not suitable for everyone as they can cause problems if you have other health conditions or if they are taken alongside other medications.
+Selective serotonin reuptake inhibitors (SSRIs) aren't suitable for everyone.
+They can cause problems if you have other health conditions or if they're taken alongside other medications.

 Some of the issues you and your doctor will need to bear in mind when taking SSRIs, or when considering using them, are described below.